relma2/roseblight-fnf-mod/README.md

 ![div](art/div.png)

- - [ ] Blite puting straps on at end of song 1
+ - [x] Blite puting straps on at end of song 1
  - [ ] Jake Neutron creating Sprites for Blayk/United Blite
  - [ ] Relma putting those sprites ingame

+### Minor TODO Items
+ - [ ] fix the beats at which Nite sings in song 1 so they actually do laugh when its not his turn
+ - [ ] fix the modchart cam zoom in song 2 so it stays zoomed in on the broken shop window
+ - [ ] tint bf miss animations dark
+ - [ ] make meme face blayks eyes smaller

 ## Kade Engine
 **Kade Engine** is a mod for Friday Night Funkin', including a full engine rework, replays, and more.